-The board of directors’ role is to provide effective and proactive leadership of the Trust within a framework of processes, procedures and controls which enable risk to be assessed and managed.
+The Board of Directors’ role is to provide effective and proactive leadership of the Trust within a framework of processes, procedures and controls which enable risk to be assessed and managed.

 Directors are responsible for the strategy and overall running of an organisation, and the way it is managed.
-We have 12 members on our Board of Directors, and they are accountable to our Council of Governors.
+We have 15 members on our Board of Directors, and they are accountable to our Council of Governors.

 There are two types of director: executive and non-executive.

 - Executive directors are senior staff members, clinical and non-clinical, who are responsible for the day-to-day running of the Trust.

 - Non-executive directors are independent people who offer a broad variety of skills and a commitment to our values.
 They work with the executive directors to set our strategy and ensure we perform well.
 They are appointed by our Council of Governors and can serve up to two terms of office of three years each.

 The Board of Directors is responsible for ensuring compliance by with our terms of authorisation, its constitution, mandatory guidance issued by Monitor, relevant statutory requirements and contractual obligations.
 These include:

 - Being accountable to members and stakeholders

 Meet the Board

 John Lawlor is the former Chief Executive of Cumbria, Northumberland, Tyne & Wear NHS Foundation Trust, which has been rated as 'outstanding' by the Care Quality Commission.